cue-lang/cue/doc/tutorial/kubernetes/README.md

 The result may contain conflicts, such as our top-level `_component` field, but our per-type maps of Kubernetes objects should be free of conflict (if there is, we have a problem with Kubernetes down the line).
-A merge thus gives us a unfied view of all objects.
+A merge thus gives us a unified view of all objects.

 ```
 $ cue ls ./...